briannesbitt/Carbon/contributing.md

 [Create new issue](https://github.com/briannesbitt/Carbon/issues/new)

 You may think this template does not apply to your case but please think again.
-A long description will never be as clear as an code chunk with the output you expect from it (for either bug report or new features).
+A long description will never be as clear as a code chunk with the output you expect from it (for either bug report or new features).

 ## Code Contributions